R300-AI/ITRI-AI-Hub/README.md

 * **Natural Language Processing**: [[Iamge-Text-to-Text]](https://github.com/R300-AI/ITRI-AI-Hub/tree/main/Model-Zoo/Iamge-Text-to-Text), [[Text-to-Image]](https://github.com/R300-AI/ITRI-AI-Hub/tree/main/Model-Zoo/Text-to-Image), [[Text-to-Text]](https://github.com/R300-AI/ITRI-AI-Hub/tree/main/Model-Zoo/Text-to-Text)
 * **Recommender Systems**:

-If you have a compatible hardware system at your side, you can also configure the execution environment by following the step-by-step instructions in the [Developer Zone](https://r300-ai.github.io/ITRI-AI-Hub/).
+If there is a compatible hardware at your side, you can follow the step-by-step instructions in the Developer Zone to configure the system environment in order to test the results for yourself, and the corresponding implementation examples can be found in Model Zoo.

 ## <div align="center">News</div>